 Greensaver Safety Department

-As of 2020, Greensaver has hired a full-time Health and Safety Advisor who primarily focused their attention on safe in-field operations, development of safety policies and protocols, and leadership on workplace auditing and meeting legislative requirements.
+As of 2020, Greensaver has hired a full-time Health and Safety Advisor who primarily focused their attention on safe in-field operations, development of safety policies and protocols, and leadership on workplace assessments and meeting legislative requirements.

 Some safety highlights to notes are: